OpenMined/TenSEAL/CONTRIBUTING.md

 This will trigger the build of the C++ library as well as the Python bindings.
 Please refer to [this section](https://github.com/OpenMined/TenSEAL#build-from-source) for more information about the dependencies required to build TenSEAL.

+> **Note:** You can skip the building step if you are testing the library using Bazel, as it make sure the library is built before running the tests.

 ### Testing Your Changes

 #### C++